armbian/documentation/docs/User-Guide_Getting-Started.md

 The first boot will log you in automatically if you have connected a display via HDMI or if you are connected to the serial console.
 For SSH, you need to login as **root** and use the password **1234**.
 If you need to find your board's IP address, you can use [this tool](https://angryip.org/).

 After logging in, you will be prompted to change the default password.
 You will then be asked to create a normal user account that will have sudo permissions.
-Beware, at this stage the keyboard is using the QWERTY layout.
+Beware, at this stage, the keyboard is using the QWERTY layout.
 In case you have no wired network connection and there is a wireless adaptor detected, the system will prompt you to connect.

     Welcome to Armbian!